DanielTeimouri/DanielTeimouri/README.md

 2022-2023
 - uni
-- created some programs with python for calculator ()
+- created some programs with python for calculator (TI-Nspire™ CX II-T CAS)
 - programming & math tutor at uni

 2021-2022